Core concepts¶

 with sky.Compute(provider=sky.AWS(), nodes=4) as compute:

-Broadcast is the foundation for distributed training patterns.
-When combined with sky.shard() inside the function, each node receives the full arguments but operates on its own partition of the data.
-The function body is identical across nodes — the differentiation happens at runtime based on sky.instance_info().
+Broadcast is the foundation for distributed training.
+Combined with sky.shard() inside the function, each node receives the full arguments but operates on its own partition.
+The function body is identical across nodes — the differentiation happens at runtime from sky.instance_info().

 Combines multiple different computations into a group that executes in parallel.
-Results are returned as a tuple with full type inference:
+Results come back as a tuple with full type inference:

-The distinction from broadcast is important: @ runs the same function on all nodes, while & runs different functions concurrently.
-Each computation in the group may go to a different node (round-robin), and the group blocks until all of them complete.
-The types are preserved individually — if preprocess returns DataFrame, train returns Model, and evaluate returns float, the destructured result is tuple[DataFrame, Model, float].
+The distinction from broadcast matters: @ runs the same function on all nodes, & runs different functions concurrently.
+Each computation may go to a different node, and the group blocks until all complete.
+Types are preserved individually — if preprocess returns DataFrame, train returns Model, and evaluate returns float, the destructured result is tuple[DataFrame, Model, float].

 future = train(10) > compute